mfulmer1138/nodered_devimage/README.md

 docker run -it -p 8080:1880 --rm -v /absolute/path/to/devimage/data/:/data -d --name devimage devimage:latest
 ```

-Proceed to build flows and subflows as required.
+Connect to the container (typically [http://127.0.0.1:8080](http://127.0.0.1:8080) for the typical local container installation) and proceed to build flows and subflows as required.

 When the flows are ready for container deployment, the `flows.json` file will need to be copied to the `data` directory of the final conainter by copying the flows.json to a `data` directory in the root of your new container project and including `COPY data/flows.json /data` in the `Dockerfile`.
 For example:
 ```Dockerfile